gerane/Posh-Teamviewer/docs/Commands/Set-TeamviewerAccessToken.md

 # Set-TeamviewerAccessToken
 ## SYNOPSIS
-Encrypts the User's Teamviewer AccessToken and sets the value as a Global Variable.
+Encrypts the User's Teamviewer AccessToken and sets the SecureString value as a Global Variable.
 ## SYNTAX

 ```
-Set-TeamviewerAccessToken -AccessToken <String> [-MasterPassword] <SecureString> [<CommonParameters>]
+Set-TeamviewerAccessToken -AccessToken <SecureString> [-MasterPassword] <SecureString> [<CommonParameters>]
 ```

 ## DESCRIPTION
-Encrypts the User's Teamviewer AccessToken with a Master Password and sets the value as `$Global:TeamviewerAccessToken Variable.
+Encrypts the User's Teamviewer AccessToken with a Master Password and sets the SecureString value as $Global:TeamviewerAccessToken Variable.
 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-PS C:\> Set-TeamviewerAccessToken -AccessToken '1234-SWDwf23vawef4122345asfg' -MasterPassword $SecureString
+PS C:\> Set-TeamviewerAccessToken -AccessToken $SecureAccessTokenString -MasterPassword $SecureString
 ```

 Sets the AccessToken using the supplied Secure String Password.
 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-PS C:\> Set-TeamviewerAccessToken -AccessToken '1234-SWDwf23vawef4122345asfg'
+PS C:\> Set-TeamviewerAccessToken
 ```

-Prompts the User for their Master Password and sets the AccessToken.
+Prompts the User for their Master Password and AccessToken.
 ## PARAMETERS

 ### -AccessToken